 - Eating to the point of physical discomfort

 - The need to eat more and more to feel satiated

 Eating too much or too little can have serious consequences on your physical and mental health.
 Treatment should be sought as soon as possible to reduce the risks to your health.
 It’s common for weight management and eating disorder issues to be part of other mental health concerns.

-- Behaviour Therapy includes the thinking processes, attitudes and values which typically impact an individual.
-Generally speaking, Behaviour Therapy tends to view human beings and behaviour with the assumption that humans are a product of their sociocultural conditioning and environment.
-Behaviour Therapy also looks at the current problems and the factors influencing them and emphasizes overt behaviour changes more than the underlying unconscious processes.
-Typically, treatment goals are more concrete and objective with a strong focus on measuring progress over time.
-Ultimately, the goal of therapy is to create new learning and/or new conditions for learning that will ultimately impact the problem behaviour.
+- Behaviour Therapy tends to view human beings and behaviour with the assumption that humans are a product of their sociocultural conditioning and environment, looking at the current problems and the factors influencing them and emphasizes behaviour changes more than the underlying unconscious processes.

 What will I get out of treatment with Insight Psychological?

 By undergoing counselling for weight management and eating disorders, it is possible to discover the root of an eating disorder and overcome it in order to reach a healthy weight.
 Many people cannot stop eating or maintain a healthy weight – and do not understand why.
 They wonder: